zshamrock/blog/content/md/drafts/2019-01-10-commitment-commit-every-day.md

 So, in summary this was the good and rewarding experience, and I will continue doing this, and see where this path directs me.
 At least I hope by the end of the year I would have a few completed projects, at least used by myself, maybe inside the company or hopefully by the other people outside of my circle.

+### Future

+It is really not clear whether I will continue that process forever/long enough.
+There is the clear benefit of doing this activity, such as learning and building new things.
+But as per [GitHub stars won't pay your rent](https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed) it is currently really the case.
+While this activity requires a significant part of my *free* time, which means less time to the family, sport, reading, and other important and critical life activities.
+So will see how it goes over time.
 ****

 [1]